joelouthan/Theologicus/src/genesis/genesis01-1.md

 First, the Bible states that we were dead in our trespasses.
 So how does a dead person able to choose God unless there is something outside of that dead person to give them life?
 Have you ever met a dead person who brought himself back to life?
 Christ did so by the Holy Spirit.
 How can any one else do more than that?
 And in this, Romans 5:8 is such a comfort:

->Romans 5:6-8 (CSB) For while we were still helpless, at the right time, Christ died for the ungodly.
+>Romans 5:6-8 For while we were still helpless, at the right time, Christ died for the ungodly.
 For rarely will someone die for a just person—though for a good person perhaps someone might even dare to die.
 But God proves his own love for us in that while we were still sinners, Christ died for us.

 The Bible rightly states that we were helpless and ungodly.
 But God proved his love for us in that while we were still sinners, Christ died for us.
 Think about this: when did the crucifixion of Christ occurred?
 A little over two thousand years ago.
 When did you start sinning against God?
 Before or after that?
 Christ never looked down the corridors of time and saw that we were choosing God but rather, he looked down the corridors of time, saw that were running hard into sin and death.
 Titus 3 says it best:

->Titus 3:3 (CSB) For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
+>Titus 3:3 For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.

 Christ saw all of that and with great joy descended into death upon the cross so that we would live!

->Titus 3:4-7 (CSB) But when the kindness of God our Savior and his love for mankind appeared, he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.
+>Titus 3:4-7 But when the kindness of God our Savior and his love for mankind appeared, he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.
 He poured out his Spirit on us abundantly through Jesus Christ our Savior so that, having been justified by his grace, we may become heirs with the hope of eternal life.

 Second, the Scriptures never says "foresaw" as in "God looked into time and foresaw those who would choose him."
 No, God foreknew his people.